STUDY JAPANESE ONLINE WITH NATIVES HERE

 Somen - cold noodles

-The only [素麺] is a very thin white wheat flour noodles, usually served chilled and cold, popular in Japanese summer.
-The same noodles can be served hot in winter by the name of nyumen.
+The somen [素麺] is a very thin white wheat flour noodle, usually served cold and quite popular in the Japanese summer.
+The same noodle can be served hot in winter by the name of nyumen.

-The somen is cooled shortly after being cooked and is served plain to be dipped in a sauce called tsuyu, which is often the basis of katsuobushi with onion, ginger or myoga.
-Amazingly, this iced pasta is really delicious.
+Somen is cooled right after being cooked and is served plain to be dipped in a sauce called tsuyu, which is usually based on katsuobushi with onion, ginger, or myoga.
+Surprisingly, this cold noodle is really a delight.

 Some restaurants offer nagashi-somen.
-On this occasion the noodles are placed in long bamboo troughs that float through it, at this moment you must be quick, take the noodles and put it in the sauce.
-A kind of noodle mat.
+In this occasion, the noodles are placed in long bamboo troughs that float by, at that moment you must be quick, grab the noodles and put them in the sauce.
+A kind of noodle conveyor.

 Nagashi-somen being served on bamboo mat